Jul 14, 2024

 You must have noticed I used

-user that owns the process, but the issue now is that when you mount volumes, they will be unwritable because of permissions issues.
-Using--user root
+--user root.
+The dockerfile creates arailsuser that owns the process, but the issue now is that when you mount volumes, they will be unwritable because of permissions issues.
+Using--user rootis acceptable for my usecase.
+It might not be for yours. -

-is not acceptable for your use case, consider installing Podman on your VPS and use it to run the docker image instead of thedocker
+--user rootis not acceptable for your use case, consider installing Podman on your VPS and use it to run the docker image instead of thedockercommand.
+The--userns=keep-idfor Podman might resolve this for you.
+So instead of--user root, something like--userns=keep-id --user $(id -u):$(id -g)might work for you.

 Updating Caddy